RadotJar/voynich/README.md

 - All words containing "*" are removed.
 - All words containing "!" are removed.

+The following justifications refer to the definition of the EVA below.

     Justifications:
     - ".", "-" and "=" represent spaces, new lines and new paragraphs respectively.
     - "," represents an uncertain space, best to remove affected words to reduce uncertainty.
     - "*" represents an unreadable character, best to remove affected words to reduce uncertainty.
     - "!" represents a spacing character used to align different transcriptions of the manuscript.
 There is an element of uncertainty inherent in any word on which different transcribers couldn't agree to a representation of, and hence should be removed.

-These justifications reference the following definition of the EVA:
+EVA Definition:
 ![EVA Definition](http://www.voynich.nu/img/extra/eva01.gif)